As a returning student, how can I secure campus housing for 2015/2016?

 You can pull in a roommate if your potential roommate 1) completed the recontracting process and is eligible for campus housing and 2) is eligible for the same community as you are.
 For example, if you are eligible for the business community in Friedman Hall but your roommate is not in C&BA, you cannot pull that student in as your roommate.

 The residence halls for which you will be eligible next year are determined in part by your gender, college, and where you live now.
 In order to select Honors Housing when you recontract, you must be in the Honors College and living in Honors Housing, a suite-style residence hall, or Harris or Blount Halls, at the time of room selection in the spring.
-Because of space that must be maintained for incoming freshmen, only current residents of Presidential Village, Bryant, Ridgecrest South, Ridgecrest East and West, Lakeside and Riverside will be able to select those residence halls during room selection.
 As a freshman living-learning community, Harris Hall residents and Bryant Hall Engineering residents cannot return to that building next year.
 More information will be included in the recontracting emails that will be sent to current residents throughout the remainder of the year.
 Please check with HRC to help you determine exactly where you can live next year, before you submit your contract, application fee and prepayment, because once you have signed the contract, you are expected to live on campus the next year.

 If more students apply for housing by the application deadline than there is space available, some students will not be able to complete the recontracting process.
 If students must be "bumped" because of excess demand, those students will be placed on a waiting list for housing and accommodated in housing is space becomes available at a later date.
 Students who have housing scholarships or special medical need will not be removed from the recontracting process.
 Priority for on-campus housing is based on application date and classification, so rising sophomores will receive housing priority, beginning with those who submitted their housing application the soonest, followed by rising juniors and rising seniors, in application date order.